Game theory is a tool for analysing strategic interactions that helps improve the quality of decision-making in any organisation

 Setting up and playing the game

 As can be seen from the above applications, managers can make better strategic decisions by applying game theory models.
-They should take five steps to apply game theory in an effective way to improve the quality and timing of their decisions:
+They should take five steps to apply game theory in an effective way to improve the quality and timing of their decisions.

 The first step in setting up the game for strategic interactions lies in the identification of the relevant players.
 Every strategic move of the company may not be relevant for all the players and hence may not provoke reactions by them.
 For example, if it is a competitive interaction, not all competitors may react to a decision.
-The concept of strategic groups can be applied here to identify which players will react to a given decision.
-Within an industry, competitors fall into strategic groups where they have close competition within the group but no direct competition outside the group.
+The concept of strategic grouping can be applied here to identify which players will react to a given decision.
+Within an industry, competitors fall into strategic groups where they have close competition within the group, but no direct competition outside the group.
 For example, in the automotive industry SUV manufacturers will fall into one strategic group while small car makers will be in a different strategic group.

 The motivation of players also varies widely.
 Some players may be in the market to protect their existing business, while others may be there to leverage their customer relationships.
 Both of them may, or may not be ‘serious’ players, as we found during our client work in the solar energy industry (see exhibit 1).

 Sometimes there is a need to look at market players beyond the competitors and include suppliers and customers.
 This is because their interests may be affected by the company’s decisions, leading them to respond either positively or negatively to the new decision.
-For example, if a company decides to launch an ultra low cost product, how will its suppliers respond to this?
+For example, if a company decides to launch an ultra-low-cost product, how will its suppliers respond to this?
 If the decision may hurt their interests or require them to make new investments, their response to the new product development needs to be accounted for.

 Get into the heads of other players